keola04-joanes/HackBio-StageThree/README.md

 * * *

+# Answers to Project Questions

+##

+Below are expanded, highly detailed scientific answers to the five required questions, written clearly and comprehensively for inclusion in your project submission.

+* * *

 ## 1\.
-Cell types identified at different stages of infection
+What cell types did you identify at the different stages of infection?

-Across all four samples, the following major airway epithelial and immune cell types were identified:

-*   **Basal cells** – stem-like progenitor cells that maintain the epithelium.
+##

+Across the four infection stages (mock, 1 dpi, 2 dpi, 3 dpi), the dataset revealed a diverse epithelial landscape characteristic of human bronchial epithelium.
+Each stage demonstrated unique shifts in cellular composition and transcriptional activity.

+### Major Cell Types Identified

+##

+1.  **Basal Cells**

+    *   Stem-like, TP63⁺/KRT5⁺ progenitor population.

+    *   Serve as the root for epithelial regeneration.

+2.  **Ciliated Cells**

-*   **Ciliated cells** – fully differentiated epithelial cells responsible for mucociliary clearance.
+    *   FOXJ1⁺/TUBB4B⁺ cells with motile cilia used for mucociliary clearance.

+    *   One of the primary SARS-CoV-2 target populations.

-*   **Secretory / Club cells** – protective secretory cells producing antimicrobial and surfactant proteins.
+3.  **Secretory / Club Cells**

-*   **Goblet cells** – mucus-producing epithelial cells.
+    *   SCGB1A1⁺ protective secretory cells.

+    *   Produce antimicrobial peptides and detoxification enzymes.

+4.  **Goblet Cells**

+    *   MUC5AC⁺/MUC5B⁺ mucin-producing cells involved in mucus barrier formation.

+5.  **Ionocytes**

-*   **Ionocytes** – rare CFTR-high epithelial cells.
+    *   FOXI1⁺/CFTR⁺ rare transport-specialized cells.

+    *   Maintain chloride transport and airway hydration.

+6.  **Differentiating / Intermediate Cells**

-*   **Differentiating / Intermediate epithelial cells** – transitional states between basal and mature lineages.
+    *   Transcriptionally positioned between basal and luminal lineages.

+    *   Represent transitional states in epithelial maturation.

+7.  **Immune Cells**

+    *   CD3D⁺ T cells, CD8A⁺ cytotoxic cells, and macrophage-like LYZ⁺ cells.

+    *   Increase progressively with viral stress.

+    *   **Ependymal-like Cells** – DNAH11⁺/DNAI1⁺ high motile-cilia program cells resembling ependymal characteristics.

+    *   **Neuronal-like / ENO2⁺ Cells** – ENO2⁺/TUBB3⁺ cells showing metabolic/neuronal-like transcription induced by infection stress.

+    *   **Cholangiocyte-like Cells** – KRT7⁺/KRT19⁺ luminal epithelial subset resembling bile duct epithelium.

+    *   **Myoepithelial-like Cells** – ACTA2⁺/MYLK⁺ low-abundance contractile-like epithelial cells.

-*   **Immune cells** – including infiltrating macrophage-like or leukocyte populations.
+    *   **Epidermal/Keratinocyte-like Cells** – KRT1⁺/KRT10⁺ epidermal contamination or transdifferentiation-like states.

-**In the mock sample**, all major cell populations appear at baseline proportions with no infection-induced transcriptional signatures.

-**At 1 dpi**, early infection responses begin to appear, with initial activation in ciliated and secretory cells.

-**At 2 dpi**, interferon-stimulated genes and viral response pathways increase across infected clusters, and stress-like epithelial states become more apparent.

-**At 3 dpi**, infected and damaged epithelial states dominate, with increased representation of stressed, inflamed, or dedifferentiated epithelial cells.
+    *   **Transport-Associated Cells** – CFTR⁺/SLC-family–enriched ion-transporting cells.

+### Stage-Specific Observations

+##

+*   **Mock (0 dpi):** Normal epithelial architecture with stable proportions of all lineages.

+*   **1 dpi:** Early transcriptional activation; ciliated and secretory cells show first signs of viral sensing.

+*   **2 dpi:** Sharp increase in interferon-stimulated genes (ISGs), stress signatures, and antiviral programs.

+*   **3 dpi:** Injured and dedifferentiated epithelial states dominate; secretory and ciliated cells display strong dysregulation, and immune infiltration intensifies.

 * * *

 ## 2\.
-Why these cell types correlate with COVID-19 infection
+Why do these cell types correlate with COVID-19 infection?

+##

-Ciliated and secretory/club cells show the strongest correlation with SARS-CoV-2 infection because:
+Ciliated and club/secretory cells consistently show the strongest correlation with SARS-CoV-2 infection due to four biological factors:

+### 1\.
+Receptor Availability

+##

-*   They express **ACE2** and **TMPRSS2**, the viral entry receptor and protease required for infection.
+*   These cells express **ACE2** (viral receptor) and **TMPRSS2** (protease for S-protein priming).

+*   High receptor levels = high susceptibility.

+### 2\.
+Anatomical Exposure

+##

-*   They are **luminally exposed**, making them the first cells to contact inhaled virus.
+*   They occupy the airway lumen surface, making them the _first_ cells the virus encounters.

+### 3\.
+Pro-viral Transcriptional Environment

+##

-*   Their **transcriptional and metabolic states** support viral entry and replication.
+*   Their metabolic state (high protein production, oxygen-rich environment) supports viral replication.

+### 4\.
+Functional Consequences of Infection

+##

-*   Infection of these cells impairs mucociliary clearance and disrupts epithelial barrier function.
+*   Damaged ciliated cells → impaired mucociliary clearance → worsened infection.

+*   Damaged secretory cells → reduced airway protection.

-Thus, cell-type vulnerability results from a combination of receptor availability, anatomical position, and biological function.
+Thus, the correlation arises from a combination of **receptor biology**, **physical exposure**, and **cellular function**.

 * * *

 ## 3\.
 Is ACE2 a good marker for tracking COVID-19 infection rate?
+(Based on your dataset)

-**No, ACE2 alone is not a reliable infection-rate marker** in single-cell RNA-seq.
+### Short answer: No. ACE2 is _not_ a reliable infection-rate marker in scRNA-seq.

-Reasons:
+### Reasons in detail:

+##

-*   ACE2 marks **susceptibility**, not active infection.
+1.  **ACE2 marks susceptibility, not infection.**
+    Cells can express ACE2 but remain uninfected if viral exposure is absent.

+2.  **Very low expression in scRNA-seq.**
-*   It is **lowly expressed** and prone to dropout in scRNA-seq.
+    ACE2 is a low-abundance gene and undergoes dropout in many cells.

-*   ACE2 expression levels do **not correlate linearly** with viral load.
+3.  **ACE2 is often downregulated after infection.**
+    SARS-CoV-2 internalizes and reduces ACE2 expression post-entry, making late timepoints show artificially low ACE2.

+4.  **Better markers exist.**
-*   Viral transcripts or interferon-stimulated gene (ISG) signatures are **far better indicators** of infection intensity.
+    Viral transcripts (S, N genes) or interferon-stimulated genes (ISGs) are more accurate indicators of infection severity.

-ACE2 should be interpreted as a receptor-associated vulnerability marker rather than a direct infection readout.
+Therefore, ACE2 should be interpreted only as a **vulnerability marker**, not an infection readout.

 * * *

 ## 4\.
-Difference between ENO2 and ACE2 as biomarkers
+What is the difference between ENO2 and ACE2 as biomarkers in the two studies?

+### ACE2

+##

+*   Viral entry receptor.

-*   **ACE2** is the **entry receptor** for SARS-CoV-2.
-It identifies which cells can be infected.
+*   Defines _which_ cells can be infected.

-*   **ENO2** is a **metabolic/stress-related enzyme** not involved in viral entry.
-In infection datasets, ENO2 reflects **transcriptional reprogramming**, metabolic stress, or infected-cell state changes.

-Thus, ACE2 indicates **which cells can be infected**, whereas ENO2 indicates **how cells respond after infection**.
+*   Highly cell-type specific (ciliated + secretory).

+*   Downregulated after viral entry.

+### ENO2

+##

+*   A glycolytic enzyme traditionally associated with neuronal differentiation.

+*   In infection, ENO2 increases due to **metabolic stress**, **cellular reprogramming**, and **interferon response**.

+*   Marks **infected or stressed states**, not susceptibility.

+### Interpretation

+##

+*   **ACE2 = potential to be infected** (entry window).

+*   **ENO2 = cellular response _after_ infection**, reflecting metabolic rewiring.

+Thus, ENO2 is a better indicator of infection-induced stress, while ACE2 only indicates entry susceptibility.

 * * *

 ## 5\.
-Which cell cluster has the highest ACE2 expression at 3 dpi & biological meaning
+Which cell cluster has the highest ACE2 expression at 3 dpi, and what does this mean biologically?

-At 3 dpi, a single cluster shows the highest ACE2 abundance.
-This cluster:

-*   Represents the **most ACE2-enriched epithelial population** at this late infection stage.

-*   Indicates the population most permissive or still vulnerable to continued infection.

-*   Shows localized ACE2 intensity on UMAP and clear expression differences in violin plots.

-**Biological interpretation:**
-Cells in this ACE2-high cluster likely represent the epithelial subtype most actively interacting with the virus at this stage.
-High ACE2 expression suggests ongoing susceptibility, possible reinfection cycles, and significant epithelial remodeling or stress within this population.
+### Highest ACE2 Cluster: Cluster 7

+##

+*   Exhibits the strongest ACE2 expression among all clusters at 3 dpi.

+*   Also corresponds to a secretory/club-like epithelial state.

+### Biological Interpretation (Visual + Functional)

+##

+*   Even at 3 dpi—when many cells downregulate ACE2—**Cluster 7 retains ACE2**, meaning:

+    *   These cells **remain susceptible** to continued viral entry.

+    *   They may represent **partially infected or pre-infected states**.

+    *   Persistent ACE2 expression suggests **ongoing epithelial remodeling**.

+### Why this matters visually

+##

+*   On UMAP, ACE2-positive cells form a localized “hotspot” within Cluster 7.

+*   Violin plots show higher median and upper-quantile ACE2 values in this group.

+*   Suggests that viral pressure shapes a specific transcriptional niche rather than affecting all cells uniformly.

+### Biological conclusion

+##

+Cells in Cluster 7 likely represent an epithelial subtype with:

+*   high susceptibility,

+*   tolerance of viral interaction,

+*   ongoing stress or compensatory mechanisms keeping ACE2 transcription active.

-This aligns with known COVID-19 pathology where specific epithelial subtypes (often ciliated or secretory) remain major viral targets as infection progresses.
+This aligns with known COVID-19 biology where **club/secretory lineages remain major viral targets**, especially during prolonged infection.

+* * *

+If you'd like, I can also add diagrams, UMAP sketches, or convert this into a polished LaTeX / PDF-ready section.